7 Ways to Finding Investors for Your Startup Business

 - Business valuation using realistic data

-Below I outlined several directions for startups to look through when seeking funding.
+Below I outlined several directions for finding investors for small business and startups to look through when seeking funding.

 AngelList is a website providing an opportunity for startups to raise money from angel investors.
 They help investors find startups to invest their money.

 It is important that you create a strong profile, with a specific description of your company, the offered products and services, and future plans, to increase your chances of being noticed by potential investors.

 Try to filter around 50 startup business investors on the list who will be interested..
 Research them and look where they have invested previously, what industry or sector they are specialized in to easily find the best fit for your company.

 “What do you need to start a business?
 Three simple things: know your product better than anyone, know your customer, and have a burning desire to succeed.”

 Be prepared to answer specific questions about your startup.
 Prospective investors will most likely ask for your timeline, the type of funding and where this money will be used.
 Be ready with your answers.